-As the parent or guardian of a Clarksville Christian School student, I acknowledge and agree that I have full authority to enter into the Contract of Continuous Enrollment with Clarksville Christian School, Inc. I understand and agree that the contract is valid and binding until my child graduates from Clarksville Christian School, unless I complete the Opt-Out Form during the time period set forth each year.
+As the parent or guardian of a Clarksville Christian School student, I acknowledge and agree that I have full authority to enter into the Contract of Continuous Enrollment with Clarksville Christian School, Inc. I understand and agree that the contract is valid and binding until my child graduates from Clarksville Christian School unless I complete the Opt-Out Form by the deadline set forth each year.

-In consideration of Clarksville Christian School accepting my child for continuous enrollment and other good and valuable consideration, I agree to abide by the terms and conditions of the Contract of Enrollment as set forth herein.
+In consideration of Clarksville Christian School accepting my child for continuous enrollment, I agree to abide by the terms and conditions of the Contract of Enrollment as set forth herein.
 I further agree to abide by any and all rules and regulations of Clarksville Christian School, to include the Parent-Student Handbook for the current year and any future years my child is enrolled at CCS.
 Should I or my child not abide by these rules and regulations, my child may not be automatically re-enrolled for any future school years.

-By signing the Contract of Enrollment, I further acknowledge and agree that, after February 15 of any given school year, I shall be financially responsible for the payment of tuition and any and all other school related fees associated with said student for that entire school year and each successive school year in which my child is enrolled at Clarksville Christian School.
+By signing the Contract of Enrollment, I further acknowledge and agree that, after January 31 of any given school year, I shall be financially responsible for the payment of tuition and any and all other school-related fees associated with said student for that entire school year and each successive school year in which my child is enrolled at Clarksville Christian School.
 No fees or deposits are refundable or prorated.
-I further agree that should I default in the payment of any fees due Clarksville Christian School, I shall be responsible for any and all expenses incurred by Clarksville Christian School associated with enforcing this Contract of Enrollment, including but not limited to court costs, discretionary costs and reasonable attorney fees.
+I further agree that should I default in the payment of any fees due Clarksville Christian School, I shall be responsible for any and all expenses incurred by Clarksville Christian School associated with enforcing this Contract of Enrollment, including but not limited to court costs, discretionary costs, and any legal fees.
 I further understand and acknowledge that should I default in the payment of any tuition or fees due Clarksville Christian School, my default shall result in the immediate termination of said student's enrollment.
 Termination of enrollment by CCS does not negate a family's financial obligation to the school.

-I/we understand that Tuition and Fees are subject to change from one academic year to the next and I/we will have the opportunity to review this information prior to the opt-out period each year.
+I/we understand that Tuition and Fees are subject to change from one academic year to the next and I/we will have the opportunity to review this information prior to the January 31st opt-out deadline each year.

-Opt-out Period
+Opt-out Deadline

-- Following initial enrollment, students are automatically enrolled for all subsequent school years unless a parent/legal guardian notifies us otherwise during the annual opt-out period. - If a student does not intend to return to CCS the next school year, a parent or guardian must complete the Opt-Out process during the Opt-Out period in February if they do not want to be charged the non-refundable enrollment fee. - Updated Tuition & Fee Schedules and Parent-Student Handbooks will be posted on the CCS website prior to the Opt-out period each year.
-Once the Opt-out period has passed, the families of enrolled students are responsible for tuition and fees for the upcoming school year.
+• Following initial enrollment, students are automatically enrolled for all subsequent school years unless a parent/legal guardian notifies us otherwise during the annual opt-out deadline.

+- If a student does not intend to return to CCS the next school year, a parent or guardian must complete the Opt-out process prior to the January 31st Opt-out deadline if they do not want to be charged the tuition and fees for the next school year. - Updated Tuition and fee Schedules and Parent-Student Handbooks will be posted on the CCS website prior to the Opt-out deadline each year.
+Once the Opt-out deadline has passed, the families of enrolled students are responsible for tuition and fees for the next school year.